-Middle-Parted Deep Red Box Braids
+Middle-Parted Deep Red

 Red hair with dark roots gives these large box braids new life while creating depth.
-If you're not currently a redhead, you can ask your stylist to tuck your hair so that your ends don't show through.
+If you're not currently a redhead, you can ask your stylist to tuck your hair so your ends don't show through.

-Fiery Red Box Braid Ponytail
+Fiery Red Ponytail

 Red box braids with red brows are a dynamic duo.
 Here is another example of dark roots and length, giving a bright red look depth with smaller braids.
 Since these braids are on the thinner side, they can easily go up into a ponytail; just be mindful of your edges—wearing your hair up too often can cause tension.

 It doesn't take much to make box braids versatile.
 You can wear them half-up, half-down, and you also have the option of adding a couple of face-framing pieces to switch things up.
 A neutral, glowy makeup look, as seen on Keke Palmer here, is the perfect complement to your bold new 'do.

 Rust Fulani Braids

 If you want a more stylized version of box braids, merge two classics: Fulani braids and box braids.
 Try an orange-auburn color if you're not quite ready to go for a true red.

 Joyjah is giving us Janet Jackson in Poetic Justice vibes, and we're here for it.
 If you're a natural redhead, finding the right match for your braids could present a challenge.
 But don't worry—your braider will be able to guide you in finding your perfect match.